Amidot AI User Guide

 Selecting a theme dynamically loads the corresponding CSS file, instantly updating the appearance of the entire application.

-X. Support and Troubleshooting
+XI.
+Support and Troubleshooting

 We offer several channels to help you get the most out of Amidot AI, ensuring you can quickly find answers to both usage and technical questions: